IBM/tririga-indoor-maps/docs/_pages/install-tririga.markdown

    1. Click the `Publish` link from the links at the top right.

-1. Modify existing Locate UX app to open new LocateMap UX app.
+1. Modify existing Locate UX app's location context component to open new LocateMap UX app.
    1. Navigate to the Web View Designer (Tools > Web View Designer).
    1. Click on `triapp-location-context`.
    1. Click on `tricomp-location-context.html`.